 Here is the general breakdown of major sections of Hindustan – Tibet Road or road to Spiti Valley.
 Delhi to Shimla remains open all around the year.
 Then further as you move from Shimla towards Narkanda, the road might close at Kurfi and Narkanda in winters due to heavy snowfall.

 However, after Narkanda to Reckong Peo in Kinnaur, the route remains open mostly as regions in between do not receive heavy snowfall.
 Although on some days, the road to Reckong Peo from the diversion point of Hindustan – Tibet road might close for a day or two.

 Beyond Reckong Peo, the next bottleneck point of road closure can be multiple, starting from Akpa – Jangi – Spillow.
-The major one, of course, being Nako – Maling Nala – Chango road which may close due to furious Maling or landslide at Maling Nalla.
+The major one, of course, is Nako – Maling Nala – Chango road which may close due to furious Maling or landslide at Maling Nalla.

 Finally, if you are able to reach Tabo, you are already in Spiti Valley.
 The main extreme winter zone starts after Tabo at Schichiling, just below Dhankar.
 From here onward, in winters, the rod to Kaza may remain closed for some days to weeks due to the presence of heavy snow.